deepgram/web-next/content/blog/posts/title-tbc-improve-conversational-ai-prompts-to-reduce-retry-rates/index.md

 2. Each option has a number of phrases or terms that can be used to trigger it - 'triggers'
 3. An action to happen when an intent occurs - 'response'

 Intents normally inform a machine learning model which will match phrases similar but not identical, and responses may execute some logic before continuing.
-For this project, we'll need a partial match on an intent trigger and a response will be speaking a fixed phrase back to the user.
+For this project, we'll need a partial match on an intent trigger.
+The response will be speaking a fixed phrase back to the user.

 At the top of your `<script>` tag, add the following intents: